Fibrosis-Inflammation Lab

 • Institutional compliance: Many institutions require registration of picric acid in chemical inventory systems.
 Consult your EHS (Environmental Health & Safety) office before procurement

 💡 Tip: If your institution has strict regulations around picric acid or your team lacks experience handling it, this is the strongest argument for choosing a commercial kit.
-Kits contain pre-diluted picric acid solutions, eliminating the need to handle the solid form.
+Kits contain pre-diluted picric acid solutions, eliminating the risk of preparing the solid form (note that hazardous-waste disposal of picric-acid-containing staining solutions and proper humidified storage of working reagents remain equally required).

 4. Decision Guide by Use Case